yaween-desilva/yaween-desilva/README.md

 <h3>About Me</h3>

-- 🔭 I’m currently working on ...
+- 🎓 Third-year Computer Science student.
-- 🎓 Third-year Computer Science student
+- 💼 Software Engineering Intern at Epic Lanka.
-- 💼 Software Engineering Intern at Epic Lanka
+- 🚀 Passionate about coding, problem-solving, and continuous learning.
-- 🚀 Passionate about coding, problem-solving, and continuous learning
+- 🌱 I’m currently learning about Spring Boot and Angular frameworks.
-- 🌱 I’m currently learning about Spring Boot and Angular frameworks
+- 🔭 I’m currently working on a Spring boot assignment.
 - 📫 How to reach me **yaweendesilva@gmail.com**